Using n8n snapshots for backups that restore

 I run n8n on a few homelab servers.
 I treat backups like hygiene, not an afterthought.
-This guide explains practical n8n backup patterns, with concrete commands and examples.
-Read it and set up a routine that actually restores.
+The point is simple: if I cannot restore it, it is not a backup.

 Overview of n8n backup patterns

 Backups stop mistakes becoming disasters.
 A broken workflow can halt processes, leak data, or trigger duplicate jobs.
 Workflows change often.
-Credentials change more rarely, but when they break the impact is higher.
-Treat workflows and credentials as separate assets when you design backup patterns.
+Credentials change less often, but when they break the impact is higher.
+Treat workflows and credentials as separate assets.

 Pick at least two complementary tactics.